SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To display those values click on the Cache Data link in the menu and you should see the key/values displayed using the Microsoft RedisCache.

-You can click on the ConnectionMultiplexer Data link to view data using the StackExchange CollectionMultiplexor.
+You can click on the ConnectionMultiplexer Data link to view data using the StackExchange CollectionMultiplexer.

 ##### 4.1.7 Understand Sample